By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Get More Pumpkin Into Your Diet

 Like other squashes, pumpkin alone is relatively bland.
 The bright side of blandness, of course, is versatility – you can dress up pumpkin with all sorts of sweet, spicy or savory seasonings.
-Creativity is key when sticking to a healthy, anti-inflammatory diet like my PAMM diet, and that’s why I created my signature line of spice blends and also offer 9 flavors of olive oil at Vervana.
+Creativity is key when sticking to a healthy, anti-inflammatory diet like my PAMM diet, and that’s why I created my signature line of spice blends and also offer 6 kinds of flavored olive oil at Vervana.
 Some of my favorite ways to liven up pumpkin include my Mexican Seasoning Blend, Jalapeño-Garlic Olive Oil, Sea Salt Blend and even a dash of Honey or maple syrup (believe it or not, I use them all in the recipe below).

 Fresh pumpkin is the highest vibrational option, but canned pumpkin can also serve as an acceptable stand-in – just don’t confuse it with canned pumpkin pie filling, which comes pre-loaded with sugar and other added ingredients.